matias33pascual/nodejs/notes.md

 # Modules

-- os ---> Provides operating system-related utility methods and properties.
+- os ---> Provides methods and properties of operating system-related utilities.
 - path -> Provides utilities for working with file and directory paths.
 - http -> The HTTP interfaces in Node.js are designed to support many features of the protocol.